 - Button – Click on the second Run (play) button in the toolbar

-- Right-click – Right-click anywhere in the Editor and choose Execute Statement at Cursor
+- Right-click – Right-click anywhere in the Editor and choose Run Statement at Cursor

 - Shortcut – Press F6

-To run a selection, highlight the part of the query or script to be executed and:
+To run a selection, highlight the part of the query or script you want to run and:

-- Right-click – Right-click anywhere on the selection and choose Execute Selection
+- Right-click – Right-click anywhere on the selection and choose Run Selection

 - Shortcut – Press F9